 Toilet paper is made from both fresh fibres, or pulp, and recycled fibres.
 The wood raw material which pulp is made of, comes from sustainably grown and managed forests.
 The production of tissue paper from fresh fibre is therefore part of the resource-efficient use of wood.
 When fresh fibre is used to produce tissue paper, water and energy consumption is lower, and less waste is generated than when recycled fibres are used.

-During the year we meet experts from both the forest industry and the scientific community to review the properties of fresh fibre from the perspectives of raw materials, wellbeing, hygiene and recycling.
-The experts explain why the discussions around sustainability are currently topical, and the significance and impact our daily choices can have.
+To produce the Sustainable tissue paper - one sheet at a time brochure we met experts from both the forest industry and the scientific community to review the properties of fresh fibre from the perspectives of raw materials, wellbeing, hygiene and recycling.
+The experts explain why the discussions around sustainability are currently topical, and the significance and impact our daily choices can have..